-Pupils could be asked to work out a given calculation using the grid, and then compare it to your column method.
+Pupils could be asked to work out a given calculation using the grid, and then compare if to .your column method.
 What are the similarities and differences?
-Unpick the steps and show how it reduces the steps.
+Unpick the steps god show how if reduces the steps.

 Introducelong multiplication for multiplying by 2 digits